farbod-nobar/GRADE/README.md

 # Using Docker to run the code (recommended)

-You can use the docker image of this code to skip compiling the c++ source code by first pulling the docker image from `dockerhub` and then run the code using the docker image.
+You can use the docker image of this code to skip compiling the c++ source code by first pulling the docker image from `Dockerhub` and then run the code using the docker image.
 You can follow these steps:

 1. Download and install [Docker](https://www.docker.com)